Elizabeth Rowe, the star principal flutist of the Boston Symphony Orchestra, is suing the BSO under the new Massachusetts Equal Pay Law.

 Rowe’s complaint, filed in Suffolk County Superior Court on Monday, one day after the law went into effect, alleges that since she was hired in 2004, the BSO “has discriminated against Rowe on the basis of gender by paying her an amount less than other comparable males.”

 Specifically, the suit compares Rowe’s salary with that of principal oboist John Ferrillo, a fellow woodwind principal, stating that in 2017, Rowe was paid “about three-quarters” of what Ferrillo was paid for “comparable work.”
 BSO tax filings for the year ending Aug.
 31, 2016, list Ferrillo’s base compensation as about $280,000.
-Rowe’s attorney, Elizabeth A. Rogers, said Rowe was paid $70,000 less than Ferrillo as of 2017.
+Rowe’s attorney, Elizabeth A. Rodgers, said Rowe was paid $70,000 less than Ferrillo as of 2017.

 Rowe, who won a highly competitive audition to earn her coveted post at the BSO, is seeking more than $200,000 in unpaid wages.